Carlos Simeon: Club career

 Following his departure from Marítimo, Simeon returned to England and signed for Ware FC.
 He scored against Wingate & Finchley in November 2017.
 In early 2018 he signed for Saint Louis Suns United for his first experience in the Seychelles League.
 During his stint with the club he went on to make one appearance in 2018 CAF Champions League qualification against Young Africans of Tanzania in addition to league matches.
 By May 2018 he had returned to England re-joined Ware FC.
 By July 2019 Simeon returned to the Seychelles League with Northern Dynamos.

+In 2021 Simeon played for Clapton.
+Later that year, he joined Romford of the Essex Senior League.
+In August of that year, he left a match against Barking with a head injury for which he was hospitalized.
+The following year, Simeon made five appearances for Brentwood Town before moving to Hashtag United.

+From 2022 to 2023, Simeon spent a year in Gibraltar with Lynx F.C. of the Gibraltar Football League.
+For the entire duration of his contract, he did not touch a football and was allegedly housed in an unsanitary accommodation.
+The situation, which also included alleged racial abuse from the Lynx owner, found the player in a legal battle to be settled in court.

 International career

 Eligible to represent both England and the Seychelles internationally, Simeon indicated in 2017 that he hoped to represent the Seychelles.
 Simeone received his first international call-up as part of the Seychelles' senior squad for the 2017 COSAFA Cup.
 He went on to make his debut in the tournament in a 1–2 loss to Mozambique on 28 June.
 He returned for the 2018 edition of the tournament and was the Seychelles' only player to play abroad.